deep-diver/ai-paper-reviewer/content/paper-reviews/2410.16930/index.md

 ![](charts/charts_18_2.png "🔼 Figure 4: Effect of pruning identified parameters on math and non-math performance for Llama 3.2 1B IT for calculating the top 10% of parameters based on one sample.
 Ideal methods should fall in the top left of the plot.
 MMLU and RACE denote that a point was calculated using MMLU or RACE, respectively, as Dnon-math.")

-> 🔼 The chart displays the effects of pruning parameters identified by four different methods (including MathNeuro) on Llama 3.2 1B IT's performance on math and non-math tasks, using a single sample for parameter importance calculation.
+> 🔼 The chart displays the effects of pruning parameters (identified by four different methods) on Llama 3.2 1B IT's performance across math and non-math tasks using a single sample, highlighting the effectiveness of MathNeuro in isolating math-specific parameters.
 > <details>
 > <summary>read the caption</summary>
 > Figure 4: Effect of pruning identified parameters on math and non-math performance for Llama 3.2 1B IT for calculating the top 10% of parameters based on one sample.
 Ideal methods should fall in the top left of the plot.
 MMLU and RACE denote that a point was calculated using MMLU or RACE, respectively, as Dnon-math.